Kokanu/vuepress-docs/docs/reference/clarifying-descriptions.md

 $namu $je $insu $cune "wood derived from the old building" (lit. wood of old building)

-You can clarify that a genitive relationship is Source by using a subordinate clause with si and $sun:
+You can clarify that a genitive relationship is Source by using a subordinate clause with se and $sun:

 $namu $je $te $sun $insu $cune (lit. wood of which is from old building)